ibm-cloud-docs/containers/cs_versions.md

 |Patch|x.x.4_1510|IBM and you|Kubernetes patches, as well as other {{site.data.keyword.Bluemix_notm}} Provider component updates such as security and operating system patches.
 IBM updates masters automatically, but you apply patches to worker nodes.
 See more about patches in the following section.|
 {: caption="Impacts of Kubernetes updates" caption-side="top"}

-As updates become available, you are notified when you view information about the worker nodes, such as with the `ibmcloud ks workers <cluster>` or `ibmcloud ks worker-get <cluster> <worker>` commands.
+As updates become available, you are notified when you view information about the worker nodes, such as with the `ibmcloud ks workers --cluster <cluster>` or `ibmcloud ks worker-get --cluster <cluster> --worker <worker>` commands.
 -  **Major and minor updates (1.x)**: First, [update your master node](cs_cluster_update.html#master) and then [update the worker nodes](cs_cluster_update.html#worker_node).
 Worker nodes cannot run a Kubernetes major or minor version that is greater than the masters.
    - By default, you cannot update a Kubernetes master three or more minor versions ahead.
 For example, if your current master is version 1.9 and you want to update to 1.12, you must update to 1.10 first.
 You can force the update to continue, but updating more than two minor versions might cause unexpected results or failure.
    - If you use a `kubectl` CLI version that does match at least the `major.minor` version of your clusters, you might experience unexpected results.
 Make sure to keep your Kubernetes cluster and [CLI versions](cs_cli_install.html#kubectl) up-to-date.